 Citroen C-Zero reliability & problems

-There are no reliability problems that are known to frequently affect the C-Zero over the course of its life.
-Citroen scored 87.88% in the 2018 Auto Express Driver Power survey, making it the 23rd-best manufacturer in the UK.
+There are no reliability problems known to frequently affect the C-Zero over the course of its life.
+Citroen scored 87.88% in the 2018 Auto Express Driver Power customer satisfaction survey, making it the 23rd-best manufacturer in the UK.

 The Citroen C-Zero was awarded four out of five stars for safety by Euro NCAP in 2011, however this was only valid for a period of six years, expiring at the start of 2018.
-The C-Zero has not been re-tested since, therefore it’s impossible to deduce how many stars it would score today.
+The C-Zero hasn't been re-tested since; it’s hard to deduce how many stars it would score today.

-In 2011, the C-Zero was rated at 73% for adult occupant safety and 78% for child occupant safety, while pedestrian safety was rated at 48%.
-However, car safety has moved on since the C-Zero was originally tested, and these days a much greater emphasis is placed on ‘active’ systems (such as emergency braking) that have become common on modern cars.
+In 2011, the C-Zero was rated at 73% for adult occupant protection and 78% for child occupant protection, while pedestrian protection was rated at 48%.
+However, car safety has moved on since the C-Zero was originally tested, and these days a much greater emphasis is placed on ‘active’ systems (such as autononmous emergency braking) that have become common on modern cars.